Data Is Only What You Make of It

-And like a river, data has the ability to be harnessed, to power tools that not only help us become informed, but productive.
-Thanks to advances in technology we can tap into the power of data to both turn it into knowledge and convert it into insight.
+And like a river, data can be harnessed to power tools that not only help us become more informed but more effective and productive.
+Thanks to advances in technology we can tap into the power of data to both turn it into knowledge and convert it into actionable insight.

 That knowledge and insight is the heart of analytics, where data becomes intelligence and, in turn, can become strategy.
 And this is critical because of the sheer volume of data available, whether we’re talking about global sales or parcel shipping – harnessing the power of information is a competitive imperative.